IBM-Cloud/sql-query-clients/docs/source/cos.rst

 ParsedUrl
 ---------

-:class:`ParsedUrl` provides the APIs to parse a COS URL.
+:class:`.ParsedUrl` provides the APIs to parse a COS URL.

 ProjectLib
 ----------

-:class:`ProjectLib` class maintains a reference to an object of IBM Watson Studio's ProjectLib which can read a file stored as an asset and load them into the current notebook.
+:class:`.ProjectLib` class maintains a reference to an object of IBM Watson Studio's ProjectLib which can read a file stored as an asset and load them into the current notebook.

 This file can be used in a number of scenarios, such as